1 - Inventory Management

 and set the requested password:

-secret_kowabunga_os_user_root_password: MY_SUPER_SETRONG_PASSWORD
+secret_kowabunga_os_user_root_password: MY_SUPER_STRONG_PASSWORD

 Firewall